shrihari143/Pokemon_Hyathi_task/README.md

  Page.
 * Login andd Lougout pages are privateRouted.
 * Using Adoptation form of use can add the adoption requirement of Pokemon into our database.
+* In header there we show the user name on left of it by fetching through Database.

 B. BACKEND.